HallyG/HALs_Store/README.md

 # HALs Store
-ArmA 3 script which adds a GUI to buy stuff.
+ArmA 3 Equipment shop dialog.

 ## Maintainers
 The people responsible for merging changes to this component or answering potential questions.